 Twin Bridges is a tiny town located in the state of Montana.
 With a population of 385 people and just one neighborhood, Twin Bridges is the 128th largest community in Montana.
-Twin Bridges has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Twin Bridges was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Twin Bridges, you'll notice that it is more blue-collar than most other communities in America.
-49.12% of Twin Bridges’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Twin Bridges is generally considered to be a blue-collar town.
+49.12% of the Twin Bridges workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Twin Bridges is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Twin Bridges who work in teaching (19.30%), sales jobs (10.53%), and maintenance occupations (8.77%).

 One downside of living in Twin Bridges, however, is that residents on average have to contend with a long commute, spending on average 34.26 minutes every day commuting to work.

-In terms of college education, Twin Bridges is nearly on par with the US average for all cities of 21.84%: 17.06% of adults 25 and older in Twin Bridges have a bachelor's degree or advanced degree.
+The education level of Twin Bridges citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.06% of adults 25 and older in Twin Bridges have a college degree.

 The per capita income in Twin Bridges in 2022 was $28,378, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $113,512 for a family of four.